Search of spin-dependent fifth forces with precision magnetometry: Background estimation and signal analysis

 meaning that a quantum limited SQUID sensor, with $1\,\hbar$ energy resolution, could improve the present magnetic field sensitivity of a factor $\sqrt{\epsilon/\hbar}\simeq20$.

 The magnetisation noise is expected to contribute to the noise budget of the experiment, and its magnitude can be quantified using the fluctuation-dissipation theorem as

 where $V\simeq 14\,\mathrm{cm^3}$ is the crystals' volume, and $\tau \simeq 70\,\mathrm{ps}$ is the spin relaxation time of the GSO, measured at 80\,K through an electron paramagnetic resonance \cite{gso,Crescini2017109}.
 With our experimental parameters the magnetisation noise results $12\,\mathrm{aT/\sqrt{Hz}}$, which is compatible with the added noise present in our spectra.
 We tested the system with and without GSO crystals inserted.
 However, to satisfy the matching condition $L_p\simeq L_i$ in the two configurations, the number of turns of the coils have to be changed in order to compensate the higher inductance related to the crystals' magnetic susceptibility.
 This adds a systematic uncertainty in the comparison of the two measurements, which is difficult to take into account, and prevents us from reporting a differential result.
 Referring to Fig.\,\ref{fig:2}d, we consider a frequency interval close to the pseudomagnetic signal frequency, to estimate the uncertainty of the measured noise level.
+The noise related to the $\mu$-metal shielding is of the order of $10\,\mathrm{fT/\sqrt{Hz}}$ \cite{doi:10.1063/1.2885711} and, being a magnetic noise, it is screened by the superconducting shields of several orders of magnitude.
+Given the screening factor of the employed NbSn shields, we do not expect this noise to constitute a limit in this or in future upgrades of the apparatus.

 In a complementary way, the noise spectra presented in Fig.\,\ref{fig:2}d and in Fig.\,\ref{fig:3} demonstrate the absence of a persistent signal in our data set.
 The former shows that with the minimum bandwidth allowed by the experimental integration time there is no trace of a signal, while the latter ensures the stability of the measurement throughout the run.
 The small field excess in Fig.\,\ref{fig:2}d at 6.05\,Hz is justified by the data in Fig.\,\ref{fig:3}b, which also displays that this increase is not persistent, is not at the pseudomagnetic field frequency, and is not contained within one frequency bin.
 We conclude that it can not be confused with a signal.